 India's strong emphasis on education is one of the driving forces behind its emerging economy, though standards at public schools vary dramatically.

-Private schools are popular in India, and most middle-class families send their children to these.
-For expat parents, this will most likely take the form of a private international school, but with hundreds to choose from throughout the country, the decision can be a tough one.
-The curricula, learning environments and teaching philosophies at these institutions vary, and expat parents will need to select a school that aligns with their budget and expectations.
+Private schools are popular in India, and most families who can afford to send their children to these institutions.
+As an expat parent, you'll likely opt for a private international school, but with hundreds to choose from throughout the country, the decision can be a tough one.
+The curricula, learning environments, and teaching philosophies at these institutions vary, so you'll need to select a school that aligns with your budget and expectations.

-Expat families with younger children and differently-abled children have additional factors to consider, but there is a broad scope of options for education in large cities such as Delhi, Mumbai and Bengaluru.
-We recommend that expats start planning for schools and admissions as early as possible.
+If you have younger children or differently abled children, you have additional factors to consider, but there is a broad scope of education options in large cities such as Delhi, Mumbai, Gurgaon, and Bengaluru.
+We recommend that you start planning for schools and admissions as early as possible.

 Public schools in India

-India’s public schools are managed at central, state and local levels, and various school boards set the curriculum, including the Central Board of Secondary Education (CBSE) and the Council for the Indian School Certificate Examinations (CISCE).
+Public schools in India are managed at central, state, and local levels, with various school boards such as the Central Board of Secondary Education (CBSE) and the Council for the Indian School Certificate Examinations (CISCE) setting the curriculum.
 Exams are mainly conducted in Grades 10 and 12, and there are also opportunities for vocational education.

-While private schools often provide a mix of the Indian curriculum with an international one, wholly public schools in India are unlikely to meet most expats' standards.
+While private schools often provide a mix of the Indian curriculum with an international one, wholly public schools in India are unlikely to meet your standards as an expat.

-Children aged six to 14 have the right to free public education in India, but the lack of funding lowers the quality of facilities and education.
-Class sizes often exceed international norms, facilities may be mediocre at best, and administrative and budgetary issues are common.
-Also, while many public schools in India teach in English, not all do, which creates a language barrier that expat children may struggle to overcome.
+If your children are aged 6 to 14, they have the right to free public education in India.
+However, the lack of funding lowers the quality of facilities and education.
+Class sizes frequently exceed international norms, facilities may be mediocre at best, and administrative and budgetary issues are common.
+Additionally, while many public schools in India teach in English, not all do, which creates a language barrier that your children may struggle to overcome.

 Private schools in India

-Indian private schools have a good reputation, but the emphasis on results and rote learning can be challenging for expat students.
+Indian private schools have a good reputation, but the emphasis on results and rote learning can be challenging for your children as expat students.
 Students are incredibly competitive and are pushed to perform by their families and society in general.
-International students may be unaccustomed to this pressure and, as a result, many feel frustrated and insecure.
+Your children may be unaccustomed to this pressure, and as a result, many expat children feel frustrated and insecure in local schools.
 That said, many students rise to the occasion and benefit greatly from learning in a multicultural environment.

-Local private schools are also a great option for expats who plan on living in India long term and who want their children to have a more integrated experience and the opportunity to mix and make friends with local children while receiving a high standard of education.
+Local private schools are also a great option if you plan on living in India long-term.
+Additional benefits to private schools in India are that your children will get an opportunity to integrate into their local community and make friends with local children while receiving a high standard of education.

 International schools in India

-International schools are ideal for expats who want their children to continue with their home-country curriculum.
+International schools in India are ideal if you want your children to continue with their home-country curriculum.
 These schools also maintain their home country's primary teaching language and tend to employ familiar methods of instruction.
 American and British international schools are well represented across India, while several schools representing countries such as France and Germany have opened in larger cities.

-Expats should note that international schools are among the most expensive.
-So if hired to work in India on a lucrative employment package, expats should ensure that a sizeable allowance is included to accommodate for school fees.
+You should note that international schools are among the most expensive.
+If you are hired to work in India on a lucrative employment package, ensure a sizeable allowance for school fees is included.

 Nurseries in India

 One of the main factors determining which nursery to select will be its location.
-Pre-primary schools are limited in number in rural villages, while in major cities, expat families can find many well-established and reputable nurseries.
-But, due to heavy traffic and transport issues, it’s important to choose an area near one’s home or workplace.
+Pre-primary schools are limited in number in rural villages, while in major cities, you can find many well-established and reputable nurseries.
+But, due to heavy traffic and transport issues, we recommend choosing an area near your home or workplace.

 Homeschooling in India